vuxcode/pr1-project-Noano01/time-report.md

   - Began on item system.

 - 2022-11-06 Didn't keep track of the time.
 Probably a couple of hours at least.
-  -Added a resource loader.
+  - Added a resource loader.
-  -Continued with items.
+  - Continued with items.